vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

     color='Origin',
 )
 ```
 Note: The result is a Vega-Lite specification that is rendered automatically inside of JupyterLab.
-To show the result in this post, I will use the handle-dandy [Vega Embed](https://github.com/vega/vega-embed) to display the spec below.
+To show the result in this post, I will use the handy-dandy [Vega Embed](https://github.com/vega/vega-embed) to display the spec below.

 <div id='spec1'></div>